Volunteer Service Dog Puppy Raiser

 - More when young puppies, avg.
 1-2 hrs/day.

-- Must love dogs, train using only positive, humane methods taught to you.
+- Must love dogs, able to walk 1 mile/day, train using only positive, humane methods taught to you.